agda/agda/doc/user-manual/tools/command-line-options.rst

      implementation-dependent, but successful uses of the shortcut do not affect the amount of fuel.

+     Note that this option is experimental and subject to change.

 .. option:: --safe

      Disable postulates, unsafe :ref:`OPTIONS<options-pragma>` pragmas